SunKimBusan/SixFocus/TermsOfUse.md

   - **Monthly Plan**: Unlock premium features for 1 month.
   - **Yearly Plan**: Unlock premium features for 1 year.
 - **Payment**: All payments are processed through the Apple App Store.
 Subscriptions automatically renew unless canceled at least 24 hours before the end of the current billing period.
 Refunds are subject to the policies of the Apple App Store.
-- **Price Changes**: We will notify users of any price changes at least 30 days in advance through the App or other appropriate means.
+- **Price Changes**: We will notify users of any price changes at least 30 days in advance through the App.

 ---